-‘The Masked Singer UK’ Spoilers: Could Harlequin Be This BRIT Award Winner?
+'The Masked Singer UK' Spoilers: Could Harlequin Be This BRIT Award Winner?

 The Masked Singer returned to the U.K. for its second season last weekend and continues to have the nation going crazy over who could be underneath the costumes.
-This week, viewers and the panel — Mo Gilligan, Davina McCall, Rita Ora, and Jonathan Ross — were introduced to six more contestants who are trying to keep their identity hidden.
+This week, the panelists — Mo Gilligan, Davina McCall, Rita Ora, and Jonathan Ross — as well as viewers were introduced to six more contestants who are trying to keep their identity hidden.

 One contestant that stood out during the second episode was Harlequin.
 For their debut performance, they sang Rihanna's hit single "Diamonds" and instantly proved that they are a talented female vocalist with a great voice.